pub struct WriteHandle<K, V, T, D>where

 pub async fn expire(self)

-Politely expires this writer, releasing its lease.
+Politely expires this writer, releasing any associated state.

 There is a best-effort impl in Drop to expire a writer that wasn’t explictly expired with this method.
 When possible, explicit expiry is still preferred because the Drop one is best effort and is dependant on a tokio Handle being available in the TLC at the time of drop (which is a bit subtle).
 Also, explicit expiry allows for control over when it happens.